aleph-im/aleph-vm/README.md

 ### 0. Requirements

 - A [supported Linux server](./vm_supervisor/README.md#1-supported-platforms)
-- A public domain name from a trusted registar and domain.
+- A public domain name from a trusted registrar and domain.

 In order to run an Aleph.im Compute Resource Node, you will also need the following resources: